-But don’t eat it right away.
+But, don’t eat it right away – it’s way too hot at this point.
 To make it less oily, drain the cakes.
-And it’s way too hot at this point.

 All that’s left is drizzling some lemon juice and the garnish.

+Yes, it's always better to make your food at home whenever you can.
 This easy keto crab cakes recipe has far less cholesterol than the non-keto, regular version.
-Furthermore, many businesses that ship crab cakes around the country add preservatives to the cakes such as sodium benzoate.
+Furthermore, many businesses that ship crab cakes around the country add preservatives to the cakes, such as sodium benzoate.

 Store-purchased crab cakes can also contain corn syrup.
 That's an obvious no-no if you're trying to cut down on your net carbs.